zendesk/zendesk-bootstrapper-templates/README.md

 1. Browse under the folder `master-template` which contains the entire feature set that Zendesk Bootstrapper supports
 2. Analyze the JSON structure
 3. Formulate your own template!
+4. Contact `@lechan` on Slack to get your template published for everyone to use

 PS: It supports *ALL* values of the Zendesk APIs (you could refer to https://developer.zendesk.com/rest_api/docs/support/introduction for more details).
 So you could use values that you don't see within the `master-template` within each functionality.